 Unit Study Supplement: George H.W.
 Bush, U.S. 41st President

 Starting when his father became a U.S. Senator, George H.W.
 Bush and his family have been politically active.
 The 41st President has been heavily involved in U.S. history and politics since he first joined the Navy at the young age of 18.
-Since he is the oldest living President and Vice President, there are a lot of important facts about George H.W.
+At the time of his death, he was the oldest living president and vice president.
+We have a lot of other important facts about George H.W.
 Bush to cover in today’s presidential unit study supplement.